rizkyviali/biome-tailwind-sorter/README.md

 4. **Editor Integration**: Compatible with any editor that can parse the output

 ### Integration Examples

-#### VS Code Extension (Zero Configuration):
-Install the package and the extension works automatically with perfect cursor preservation.

 #### Run on Save Integration:
 ```bash